Magmuma/AIN3002TermProject/README.md

 # Examining the Impact of Dropout on Overfitting in Deep Learning Architectures

-this repository contains the codes and resources needed to implement the experiments described in the project report.
+this repository contains the codes and resources needed to implement the experiments described in the [project report].

 ## Table of Contents
 - [Installation](#installation)